 “But not blood like you and me.”

 “We’re just friends.”
-He would never accept her as family.
-He had seen THE ABDUCTION OF CLAUDIA too many times.
-It was her first movie.
+He would never accept the porno star as family.
+He had seen her first movie THE ABDUCTION OF CLAUDIA.

 “Isn’t that what Ae said about the Italian?”